Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

 Lochia rubra:

-You can anticipate copious, dark crimson or bright red bleeding that may include tiny clots shortly after the baby is born.
+You can expect copious, dark crimson or bright red bleeding that may include tiny clots shortly after the baby is born.
 This is the first lochia stage, known as lochia rubra (red).
 Those hospital pads may seem large and heavy, but you'll be happy for them during the early stages of lochia.
-It is also usual to have severe uterine cramps within the first several days.
+It is also normal to have severe uterine cramps within the first several days.
 Lochia rubra normally lasts three to four days after delivery, following which the second stage, lochia serosa, begins.

 Lochia serosa: